The Interplay of Competition and Cooperation Among Service Providers (Part II): Introduction

-Next, we allow the EUs to defect to an outside option if neither of the two SPs offer a desirable combination of access fee and quality of service.
-We also allow the SPs to have exclusive additional customer bases to draw from depending on his spectrum acquisition and the price he offers (Section \ref{sec: outside option}).
+Next, we allow the EUs to choose a SP outside the system we consider, if neither of the two SPs in the system (that is, the MVNO and the MNO) offer a desirable combination of access fee and quality of service.
+We also allow each SP in the system to have exclusive additional customer bases to draw from depending on his spectrum acquisition and the price he offers (Section \ref{sec: outside option}).
 In this scenario we show that there are two equilibrium solutions, both of which yield a milder version of the collusive outcome than in the base case, in that the MNO may acquire higher than the mandated minimum amount of spectrum (Sections~\ref{analysis}, \ref{numericaloutside}).
 This happens because the EUs have an outside option to desert to, and the SPs have exclusive customer bases to gain from, depending on the price and the qualities of service they offer.
 The two equilibrium solutions differ in which of the SPs retain the spectrum leased from the regulator.
 The SP that retains the entire spectrum gets a higher payoff in each case.
 Under both equilibrium-type solutions, each SP increases his payoff compared to what he gets when the SPs decide their spectrum acquisitions individually.
 Also, the EU-resource-cost metric is invariably higher than when the SPs decide their spectrum acquisitions individually.